List of catchphrases in American and British mass media

-This is a list of catchphrases found in British and American television and film, where a catchphrase is a short phrase or expression that has gained usage beyond its initial scope.
+This is a list of catchphrases found in American and British english language television and film, where a catchphrase is a short phrase or expression that has gained usage beyond its initial scope.
 These are not merely catchy sayings.
 Even though some sources may identify a phrase as a catchphrase, this list is for those that meet the definition given in the lead section of the catchphrase article and are notable for their widespread use within the culture.

 This list is distinct from the list of political catchphrases.

 In British culture

-In American television
+In American culture

 Catchphrases from events, interviews, and commercials are not included.